vsternbach/angular-ts-decorators/README.md

-# angular-typescript-decorators
+# angular-decorated
-A collection of angular 2 decorators for angularjs 1.5.x projects written in typescript
+A collection of angular 2 style decorators for angularjs 1.5.x projects written in typescript